GarfieldMa/COMP2123_Selflearning_Report/main.md

 - Understand what is the *Minimum-Spanning-Tree Problem*
 - Know what is *Prim’s Algorithm* and how to implement it
-- Understand how Prim’s Algorthim could be used to solve the minimum-spanning-tree problem
+- Understand how Prim’s Algorithm could be used to solve the minimum-spanning-tree problem

 ## Motivations
 *”So what is a minimum-spanning-tree problem anyways?”*